Our Academy of Modern Canine Behaviour & Training Team of Dog Training Instructors & Canine Behaviour Experts!

 Jo Moulton AMCBTq

-Jo has been with the AMCBT for 7 years and is Manager of Bishops Waltham Branch and an Instructor at Bishopstoke Branch.
+Jo has been with the AMCBT for 7 years and is Manager of both Bishops Waltham and Eastleigh Branches.
 She has a friendly and bubbly personality and is a great asset to AMCBT.

 Jo’s desire to help owners and dogs with behavioural issues began after her own dog, Maisie became reactive to other dogs.
 As a puppy, she was attacked by a dog, developing a strong fear for all dogs.
 After trying various methods, she was recommended the Academy, meeting with Juliet who provided invaluable advice, helping Maisie overcome her fears.
 Following this, she started as a trainee at the Bishopstoke branch.